Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MDQAA3IdUbo.md

 ### Transcript

-> satisfactory optimized on the m1 ship could be pretty dope uh so that's something that epic will have to do that's not something we would want to spend time on um if epic optimizes for it uh through a real engine then we'll probably use it but
+> satisfactory optimized on the m1 ship could be pretty dope, so that's something that epic will have to do that's not something we would want to spend time on, if epic optimizes for it, through a real engine then we'll probably use it but